ibm-maximo-dev/maximodev-cli/README.md

 ## Links to references
 For more information on developing add-ons and using dbc scripts, see the [Database Configuration Scripts](https://developer.ibm.com/static/site-id/155/maximodev/dbcguide/) document.

+## Issues and Suggestions
+This tool is open source, which means that you are free to extend it.
+You can even submit Pull Requests if you add a feature, or fix a bug.
+If you want to submit issues or suggestions, you can use the [Github Issues tab](https://github.com/ibm-maximo-dev/maximodev-cli/issues).

 <!--
 These are ideas for other cli tools